spc-group/haven/docs/topic_guides/energy_scans.rst

 :py:func:`~haven.plans.xafs_scan.xafs_scan()` or the *exposure* parameter to :py:func:`~haven.plans.energy_scan.energy_scan()`.

-Both plans accept a *time_positioners* argument for this purpose, which should be a list of entries similar to those accepted for *detectors* described above but with positioners for the various detectors.
+Both plans accept a *time_signals* argument for this purpose, which should be a list of entries similar to those accepted for *detectors* described above but with positioners for the various detectors.
 Extending the above example: